1967 Argentine Primera División: Torneo Reclasificatorio

 The "Reclasificatorio" was a promotion and relegation tournament between the bottom six teams from the Campeonato Metropolitano (teams qualified 9th, 10th and 11th in each zone) and the top four teams from the Primera B), playing in a double round-robin system.
 It ran from 11 August to 23 December.

-At the end of the Reclasificatorio, the top six teams would stay/be promoted in Primera División, while the bottom four teams would remain/be relegated to Primera B. This tournament was won by Newell's Old Boys but did not award an official title.
+At the end of the Reclasificatorio, the top six teams would stay/be promoted in Primera División, while the bottom four teams would remain/be relegated to Primera B. This tournament was won by Newell's Old Boys but did award an official title.
+Book AFA 1967.

 Torneo Promocional

 The "Torneo Promocional" was an extra tournament played between four teams from the Campeonato Metropolitano (qualified 7th. and 8th. in each zone) and the four runners-up of Torneo Regional.
-This competition run from 10 September to 10 December and was won by Gimnasia y Esgrima de La Plata, but did not award an official title.
+This competition run from 10 September to 10 December and was won by Gimnasia y Esgrima de La Plata, but did award an official title.
+Book AFA 1967.

 Top scorers

 Campeonato Nacional

 The 1967 Campeonato Nacional was the second and last championship of the season.
 It was played between September 8 to December 17.

 The format for the Nacional was a single round-robin tournament.
 The team with the highest points at the end would be the champion.
 The champion and runner-up would qualify to the 1968 Copa Libertadores.
 Sixteen teams played in the Nacional: twelve qualified from the Metropolitano, and four qualified from the Regional Tournament.
 They are: San Martín (Mendoza), San Lorenzo (Mar del Plata), Central Córdoba (Santiago del Estero) and Chaco For Ever.

 Independiente won the Campeonato Nacional achieving their 8th league title.
-They were led by Oswaldo Brandao and their own Luis Artime was the top goalscorer with 11 goals.
+They were managed by Osvaldo Brandão and their own Luis Artime was the top goalscorer with 11 goals.